 - Pull the dipstick out of the engine and wipe any oil from the end of it.

 - Re-insert the dipstick all the way back into its tube, then pull it out and check the level.

 Dipsticks will have a way of showing the correct oil level.
 If the top of your oil streak is between the two marks or within a cross-hatched area, you’re good.
 If not, you need more oil.

 Refer to the owner’s manual about which oil grade to purchase, then remove the oil filler cap, and add oil a little at a time until you’ve reached the correct level.

 Learn More About Checking Your Oil at Bowman Chevy

 If you get stuck and need assistance, visit the service department at Bowman Chevy near Waterford, and we’ll take care of you.
-Contact us today with any questions about your car’s maintenance or to schedule a service appointment.
+Contact us today with any questions about your car’s maintenance, if you have unbalanced tires, or to schedule a service appointment.
 Browse our current service specials and save on your next appointment!